Cloud deployment (AWS, Azure, GCP virtual machines)

 Create firewall rules that allow these ports bidirectionally:

-- Ensure your load balancer is in front of all Nomad server nodes, across all availability zones, and all subnets where the Nomad server nodes are deployed.
+- Ensure your load balancer is in front of all Nomad server nodes, across all availability zones.
+Ensure you have deployed all Nomad nodes in the correct subnets.

-- Utilize TCP ports 4646 (HTTP API) and 4647 (RPC).
-The target groups associated with each of these listeners will contain all Nomad server nodes.
+- Use TCP ports 4646 (HTTP API) and 4647 (RPC).
+The target groups associated with each of these listeners must contain all Nomad server nodes.

 - Use the

-To interact with your Nomad cluster, you’ll need to install the Nomad binary.
+To interact with your Nomad cluster, you need to install the Nomad binary.
 Follow the steps for your OS on the Install Nomad(opens in new tab) documentation page.

 Platform-specific guidance